orsonteodoro/oiledmachine-overlay/README.md

 Currently using the limited user for the group is recommended to smooth things out, but it may break on multiuser setup.

-You make skip the 3 steps below if using johndoe (non-root user).
+You make skip the 3 steps for group changes below if using a non-root user (ex. johndoe) when doing PGO/BOLT training in production.

 To add both these groups:
 ```